Nitesh-N-D/CarePath/README.md

 - Loading skeletons are used instead of blank states
 - Disease library and disease detail pages are part of the public product experience

-## GitHub Portfolio Tips

-If you are using this project for a portfolio or recruiter review, include:

-- screenshots of the landing page, patient dashboard, doctor dashboard, admin dashboard, and disease library
-- a short demo GIF or Loom video
-- deployment links for frontend and backend
-- sample credentials or a seeded test user if appropriate

 ## Verification

 Verified in this workspace: